 - Communication errors

-Medical malpractice is a case against a medical professional who made a preventable mistake that led to additional injuries for the victim.
+Medical malpractice is a claim against a medical professional who made a preventable mistake that led to additional injuries to a patient.

-When you are a victim of medical malpractice, you have the right to seek compensation for your medical bills, lost wages, and pain and suffering related to your condition.
+When you are a victim of medical malpractice that leads to injuries, you have the right to seek compensation for your medical bills, lost wages, and pain and suffering related to the damages that you sustained because of the malpractice.

 To understand how medical malpractice occurs and what exactly it is, it can be helpful to look at common situations that qualify as medical malpractice cases.